WalletConnect/WalletConnectKotlinV2/README.md

 val initializeParams = ClientTypes.InitialParams(application = application, projectId = "project id", appMetaData = appMetaData)
 WalletConnectClient.initalize(initalizeParams)
 ```
-The controller client will always be the "wallet" which is exposing blockchain accounts to a "Dapp" and therefore is also in charge of signing.
+The controller client will always be the wallet which is exposing blockchain accounts to a Dapp and therefore is also in charge of signing.
-To initialize the WalletConnect client, create a ClientTypes.InitialParams object in the Android Application class.
+To initialize the WalletConnect client, create a `ClientTypes.InitialParams` object in the Android Application class.
 The InitialParams object will need at least the application class, the ProjectID and the wallet's AppMetaData.
-The InitialParams object will then be passed to the WalletConnect.initialize function.
+The InitialParams object will then be passed to the `WalletConnectClient` initialize function.
+IntitalParams also allows for custom URLs by passing URL string into the `hostName` property.

 ### **WalletConnectClientListeners.Session Listeners**
 ```kotlin